 Behind every child that hates maths, there is often a parent who hates it too.
 Hearing Mum or Dad say ‘I was terrible at maths too’ leads to the idea that being competent at maths is something that you are either born with or not – which couldn’t be further from the truth.
 Just because you struggled with maths at school, doesn’t mean your child automatically will, especially as teaching of the subject has changed so much since you were at school.

-Solution: Try to keep your discussion of the subject positive and avoid comparing your experiences with theirs.
-Try a parent workshop to build your own confidence by brushing up on methods.
+Solution: Try to keep your discussion of the subject positive and avoid comparing your experiences.
+Try to build your own confidence by brushing up on methods.